Now, bugs were all over every leaf.

 Long Story?
 Entrepreneurs never can stop learning and hustling.
 New writers may commit the same errors, unknowingly and repeatedly, making smart books appear less than smart.
 Outside help may fix these mistakes.

 Scenic Route?
-Writers must bypass focused activists standing in the way of different perspectives.
-Experimentation with blends of street smarts and book smarts may overcome assaults from these dismissive obstructionists.
+Writers must bypass focused activists standing in the way of differing perspectives.
+Experimentation with blends of street smarts and book smarts may overcome assaults from dismissive obstructionists.

-Setbacks happen.
-Technology creates impenetrable safety for a protected inside class of users, producers, writers and publishing chiefs.
-Publishing smart books requires more than putting the knowledge into written form.
+Setbacks?
+Technology gives impenetrable safety to a protected inside class of users, producers, writers and publishing chiefs.
+Lone outsiders err as they put knowledge into written form.
+Laughable errors get widely shared online.

 Custom Solutions?
 This business costs money.
 As technology rapidly evolves and projects break in new and different ways, advanced skills and experience may save the day.
 Outside expertise often wears a hefty price tag.